Lane Kenworthy, The Good Society

 In the second half of the twentieth century, America’s employment rate — the share of working-age persons in a paying job — rose steadily.
 In the 1980s and 1990s the increase stood out among affluent democratic countries, a number of which were experiencing little job growth and persistently high levels of joblessness.
 Commentators took to referring to our economy as the “great American jobs machine.”2

 But as figure 1 shows, around 2000 that ended.
-The employment rate as of 2016 was about 4 percentage points lower than in 2000 and nearly 9 percentage points lower than it would have been if the preceding half century’s trend had continued.
+The employment rate as of 2019, just prior to the Covid pandemic, was about 2 percentage points lower than in 2000 and nearly 7 percentage points lower than it would have been if the preceding half century’s trend had continued.3

-The most obvious culprit, readily apparent in figure 6 (also figure 1), is the timing and severity of the “great recession.”
+Why has the rate of growth of service jobs slowed?
+The most obvious culprit, readily apparent in figure 5 (also figure 1), is the timing and severity of the “great recession.”
 The onset of the recession in 2008 meant that the employment growth phase of the 2000s business cycle lasted just four years, from 2003 to 2007, and the recession then knocked the employment rate down by far more than in any other downturn since the 1930s.

 What accounts for this?
-One hypothesis points to a slowdown in economic growth since 2000.5 This is quite plausible, but sorting out the causality is difficult, because employment is not only a consequence of economic growth but also a key determinant of it.
+One hypothesis points to a slowdown in economic growth since 2000.7 This is plausible, but sorting out the causality is difficult, because employment is not only a consequence of economic growth but also a key determinant of it.

 Many Americans with prekindergarten children want to combine family with paid work.
 But out-of-home care can be prohibitively expensive.
-Full-time out-of-home care for a child under age five costs, on average, about $9,500 per year.10 That’s a very large sum, particularly for those with low incomes.
-(The average income of the bottom fifth of US households is only $20,000.11) Faced with such unaffordable costs, some parents settle for care that is mediocre or poor, while others forgo employment.
+Full-time out-of-home care for a child under age five costs, on average, about $9,500 per year.13 That’s a very large sum, particularly for those with low incomes.
+(Average yearly income in the lowest fifth of US households is $20,000.14) Faced with such unaffordable costs, some parents settle for care that is mediocre or poor, while others forgo employment.

 A MALE EMPLOYMENT CRISIS?

-The employment rate among American men aged 25-54 has been falling for nearly half a century.
+The employment rate among American men age 25-54 has been falling for nearly half a century.
 As figure 8 shows, the rate was around 94% in the 1950s and 1960s.
-Since 1970 it has declined steadily, dropping to 85% as of 2016.
+Since 1970 it has declined slowly but fairly steadily, to 86% as of 2019.

 The shrinking of the manufacturing sector has also contributed.
-About 16% of all (male and female) working-age Americans had manufacturing jobs in the 1950s and 1960s, but since 1970 the share has fallen steadily, down to just 6% as of 2016.
-Men who used to work in manufacturing, or who grew up expecting to, have been less likely than women to take a service job instead, perhaps because they see service positions as inconsistent with traditional notions of masculinity.15 Metropolitan areas with the lowest prime-age male employment rates include a number of former manufacturing hubs.16
+About 16% of all (male and female) working-age Americans had manufacturing jobs in the 1950s and 1960s, but since 1970 the share has fallen steadily, down to just 6% as of 2019 (figure 4 above).
+Men who used to work in manufacturing, or who grew up expecting to, have been less likely than women to take a service job instead, perhaps because they see service positions as inconsistent with traditional notions of masculinity.18 A number of former manufacturing hubs are among the metro areas with the lowest prime-age male employment rates.19

 As a result of rising crime in the 1960s and 1970s and our incarceration-centered response to that rise, a large number of men have been saddled with the labor market obstacle of a prison record.
-According to one estimate, a third of nonemployed men aged 25 to 54 have a criminal record.17
+According to one estimate, a third of nonemployed men age 25-54 have a criminal record.20

 Another contributor is the creation of new government benefits and expansion of some existing ones — disability benefits, unemployment insurance, food stamps, housing assistance, Medicaid, veterans benefits, and others.
 Working-age men who receive such benefits, or who live with someone who does, can make do without employment in a way their counterparts in the 1950s and the early 1960s couldn’t.

-Another hypothesis says video games have become so enticing that they’ve encouraged more young employable men to stay home.18 Yet this seems unlikely to be a major driver, as the trend in prime-age male employment has been a steady downward one for nearly half a century, with no acceleration during the recent period of dramatic improvement in video game quality.19
+Another hypothesis says video games have become so enticing that they’ve encouraged more young employable men to stay home.21 Yet this seems unlikely to be a major driver, as the trend in prime-age male employment has been a steady downward one for nearly half a century, with no acceleration during the recent period of dramatic improvement in video game availability and quality.22

-According to some observers, the decline in male prime-working-age employment is a “catastrophic failure,” “a problem so urgent, so immense that it should demand immediate attention and action.”20 That’s probably an overreaction.
-During the period in which the decline has occurred, from 1970 to the present, the overall prime-working-age employment rate has risen from 70% to 78% (see figure 8), because the rise in women’s employment has more than compensated for the fall among men.
-Given these numbers, it isn’t clear that the fall for prime-age men — from 19 in 20 employed to 17 in 20 employed — should be high on our list of economic concerns.
+According to some observers, the decline in male prime-working-age employment is a “catastrophic failure,” “a problem so urgent, so immense that it should demand immediate attention and action.”24 That’s probably an overreaction.
+During the period in which the decline has occurred, from 1970 to the present, the overall prime-working-age employment rate has risen from 70% to 80% (see figure 8), because the rise in women’s employment has more than compensated for the fall among men.
+Given these numbers, it isn’t clear that the fairly modest decrease for prime-age men should be high on our list of concerns.

 In any case, we can’t turn back the clock.
-The rise in women’s participation in higher education and the workforce isn’t going to reverse itself.
-And as traditional gender norms fade, more men will want to spend more time at home caring for children or other family members.
-Manufacturing employment isn’t going to revitalize, even if the United States reduces imports from low-wage countries such as China and Mexico.
-The share of people in manufacturing jobs has been falling steadily not just here but in all affluent countries, and automation will ensure that this decline continues.21
+The rise in women’s participation in higher education and in the workforce isn’t going to reverse.
+And as traditional gender norms fade, more men will want to spend more time at home caring for children or other family members.25 Manufacturing employment isn’t going to revitalize; the share of people in manufacturing jobs has been falling steadily not just here but in all affluent countries, and automation will ensure that this decline continues.26

 JOBS WITH EQUALITY?